Skillter/skillter/README.md

 A Minecraft Spigot plugin for minigames such as bow game, gun game.
 #### [CSGOOpportunityFinder]() (TypeScript/JavaScript) (Private Repository)
 Finds trades listed at low prices and buys them.
+#### Other projects are finished, not actively developed or abandoned

 ## Contact info
 Discord: Skillter#3909